Writing a Novel in A Month: NaNoWriMo 2023

 Along with the prizes, there is a calendar of events and steps to take once you’re done with the novel writing month, as well as online events you can participate in or join so your progress doesn’t go to waste.

 After all, what is the point of working so hard for an entire month to write a novel, when it is lost among your other works in progress?
-You need to do something with your novel, and the ‘Now What’ part helps a lot.
+You need to do something with your novel, and the ‘Now What’ part helps a lot with that.

 Just by signing up for NaNoWriMo, participants get discounts on various writing and publishing software.
 This includes Scrivener, ProWritingAid, IngramSpark, and many other websites that will help you get your writing done and win this challenge.